gaperton/Type-R/docs/chapters/io.md

 Parsing can be controlled on per-attribute level with <b>Type.has.parse()</b> declaration.
 </aside>

-## Record's attribute definitions

-All aspects of I/O and serialization may be controlled on per-attribute level.

-### `attrDef` : Type.has.endpoint( `endpoint` )

-Override or define an I/O endpoint for the attribute.

 ### `attrDef` : Type.has.toJSON( false )

 Do _not_ serialize the specific attribute.